 The Michigan Center for Rural Health (MCRH) has hosted the Michigan Rural Health Conference since 1997.
-The conference is of interest to a broad range of rural stakeholder and aims to provide engaging education on relevant topics for rural health providers.
+The conference is of interest to a broad range of rural stakeholders and aims to provide engaging education on relevant topics for rural health providers.
 The conference is targeted towards those working in rural health, including rural health clinics and hospital settings.
-In addition, stakeholders from local public health, community mental health, substance use disorder treatment centers, and organizations working to positively impact social drivers of health are targeted.
+In addition, the conference also targets individuals and organizations from local public health, community mental health, substance use disorder treatment centers, and those working to positively impact social drivers of health.

 Continuing education certificates are provided for social work, and community health workers.